 Short and tall, you want them all.
 When planning our your tablescape look for decor of varying heights.
 Start with your tallest piece in the center and work your way out.
 Tall gold and white striped candlesticks bring your eyes up.
 Fill on the empty spaces with with your mid-sized decor and tuck in the smallest pieces in the gaps.

 Whether you’re hosting 4 or 40, creating an elegant Thanksgiving Day tablescape should be simple and stress-free.

 8. Side Business

 Finding extra room.
 Let’s get real the the amount of plates and platters for Thanksgiving dinner can take up some serious real estate.
 Set up a buffet and give your guest some extra elbow room.
-I chose for Lori the matching Shelby Buffet.
 Before dinner she has room for a bar set up and after dinner a place to display all the desserts.
-She stores all her entertaining essentials right at hand in the velvet lined drawers.
 The glass drawers allowed me to show off her decorative accessories and cookbooks.
 I hung a rustic arched window mirror above that bounces the light from the opposing french doors and gives the illusion that the room is more spacious.

 9. Swap out Decor